bourquejulien/devops-cs2024-team-exemple/README-EN.md

 Welcome to the DevOps competition.
 This competition aims to put your knowledge of continuous integration of modular systems into practice.

 Before starting, it is essential to have access to the following resources:
-- Your team number.
+- Your team number
-- Your team username, in the format: ``team{team number}@cs2024.one``
+- Your team username, in the format: ``team{team #}@cs2024.one``
-- Your team password.
+- Your team password

-**This information will be provided to you at the start of the competition.**
+**These information will be provided to you at the start of the competition.** They will allow you to connect to ``azure.microsoft.com`` and ``gitlab.com``.

 ### General rules

-- No bidirectional communication: you are only allowed to communicate with your team members.
+- No bidirectional communication: you are only allowed to communicate with your team members
-- The use of generative AI is prohibited (ChatGPT, Copilot, ...): the use of these tools will be considered as external communication.
+- The use of generative AI is prohibited (ChatGPT, Copilot, ...): the use of these tools will be considered as external communication
-- Do not attempt to harm the competition infrastructure.
+- Do not attempt to harm the competition infrastructure

 > Note: Online help forums (Stack Overflow, Reddit, ...) are not considered external help.
 Their use is therefore allowed.
 > However, you cannot ask questions on these forums.
 In case of non-compliance with these rules, penalties will be applied: point deduction, disqualification.